-Fatima-Tuj-Johora is an independent documentary photographer and photojournalist from Dhaka, Bangladesh.
-There’s one thing that gets her to do and excites her is photography that stands out from all the rest.
-Her interest is in making...
+Fatima-Tuj-Johora is an independent visual storyteller from Bangladesh.
+There is one thing that gets her to do and excites her is “Photography” which stands out from all the rest.
+She used to write poetry, and paint abstracts as a...

 Students attend a torch procession as they demanding women's safety and justice for rape victims.
 Protesting the government's failure to provide security for women and the surge of rapes, women in the capital brought out a procession